ctlearn-project/ctlearn/docs/source/usage.rst

 To use a custom model, provide in this section the directory containing a Python file that implements the model and the module name (that is, the file name minus the .py extension) and name of the model function within the module.

 In addition, CTLearn includes two main models for gamma/hadron classification, energy and arrival direction regression. ``SingleCNN`` analyzes single telescope images using a convolutional neural network (CNN) or multiple residual blocks of convolutional layers (ResNet).
-Stereoscopic images can be concatenated beforehand (in the ``Input`` config section) to be analyzed by the ``SingleCNN`` model. ``CNN-RNN`` performs array-level reconstruction by feeding the output of a CNN or a ResNet for each telescope into either a recurrent neural network (RNN).
+Stereoscopic images can be stacked beforehand (in the ``Input`` config section) to be analyzed by the ``SingleCNN`` model. ``CNN-RNN`` performs array-level reconstruction by feeding the output of a CNN or a ResNet for each telescope into either a recurrent neural network (RNN).
 All models are built on generic functions from ``basic.py`` and ``resnet_engine.py``.
 In addition, three different attention mechanisms are implemented in ``attention.py``.

 Model Parameters
 ~~~~~~~~~~~~~~~~